 Study abroad in French

-We encourage you to study overseas, and you can do this in a number of ways.
+We encourage you to study French overseas as part of your BA, and you can do this in a number of ways.

 Interested in advancing your French and learning more about the culture?
 Take a Study Abroad course and make it a reality.

 You can go on the one-month CAVILAM/CPEDERF course in metropolitan France or choose your own school from the list of suitable overseas institutes.